irccloud/irccat/README.md

 * HTTP endpoint handlers.
 * Doesn't support !join, !part commands, but does automatically reload the config and join new channels.
-* Arguments are passed individually to the command handler script, rather than in one string as a single argument.
+* Arguments are passed as environment variables to the command handler script, rather than as a single argument.